synergy-design-system/synergy-design-system/.changeset/794-syn-fieldset.md

 - Syncs disabled state to nested form controls.

 Adds a new property `layout` to `<syn-radio-group>`.
 This can be used to display slotted `<syn-radio>` elements horizontally.

+Adds a new `<syn-checkbox-group>` component for grouping related checkboxes with semantic markup.